chenhao-ye/gcache/README.md

 ### Ghost Cache

-Ghost cache is a type of cache maintained to answer the question "what will be cache hit rate if the cache size is X." It maintains the metadata of each cache slot without actual cache space.
+Ghost cache is a type of cache maintained to answer the question "what the cache hit rate will be if the cache size is X." It maintains the metadata of each cache slot without actual cache space.

 ```C++
 #include <gcache/ghost_cache.h>